LowSkillDeveloper/WIFI-Frankenstein/SQL_3WIFi_to_SQLite_converter_python/README.md

 > ⚠️ **IMPORTANT WARNING**: DO NOT MANUALLY MODIFY THE SQLITE DATABASE FILE!
 This will break the indexing in applications or corrupt the entire database.

-## 🔧 Handling Problematic Entries

-If the final report shows unadded lines, you can:

-1. Add them to the `problem_entries` section at the end of the script
-2. Re-run the script to include these entries

-This section can also be used to add your own custom data to the database.

 ## 📑 Example of SmartLinkDB JSON File

 Below is an example of a `smartlinkdb` configuration JSON file, which the application uses to download and update databases.